AnbarasanJ24/Typescript-Reference/Introduction.md

     2. create a index.ts and complie it (ES5) using tsc index or tsc
     3. we can watch teh file using tsc --watch index  or tsc --watch
     4. To create config file use tsc -init

+Integarate Typescript in React
+    1. create a project using npx create-react-app . --template typescript